sethjgore/ment/README.md

 Run code checks like csslint and jshint: `gulp check`

-Start a static server with livereload functionality: `gulp server`
+Start a static server with livereload functionality: `gulp serve`